1. Home

 My electric bill is $290/mo

-Let’s get this out of the way first: Unless your home is totally off the grid (an extremely rare and expensive scenario) you will still receive an electricity bill every single month.
+Let’s get this out of the way first: Unless your home is totally off the grid (an extremely rare and expensive scenario) you will still receive an electricity bill every month.

 The main reason is simple: Your solar panels need the sun to generate electricity.

 Not only is it not sunny every day of the year, but the sun goes down every single night.
-In other words, unless you plan to never use electricity at night or on stormy days, your home will still need to use electricity from the utility grid.
+In other words, unless you plan to never use electricity at night or on stormy days, your home will still need electricity from the utility grid.
 Thus, the average homeowner will still get an electricity bill each month, even if their solar panels produce electricity at maximum efficiency.

 Going solar while still being connected to the grid means getting the best of both worlds: solar when it's available, and additional energy when you need it.

-However, even if you have battery storage, you’ll still typically want to stay connected to the grid.
+However, even if you have battery storage, you’ll typically want to stay connected to the grid.
 Having enough battery storage available to power your home for extended periods of time can be expensive.
-It’s usually better to have some battery power ready for typical use, with the grid still available as a backup in case you need even more power.
+It’s usually better to have some battery power ready for typical use, with the grid still available as a backup in case you need more power.

 If you don’t have a solar battery storage system installed, you won’t be able to use that extra energy at night, which means you’ll have to draw it from the utility grid.
 And that means you’ll get charged for that usage.